airbytehq/airbyte/docs/architecture/incremental.md

 ## Overview

-Incremental - Append syncs in Airbyte allow sources to replicate only _new_ or _modified_ data.
+Sources syncing with **Incremental - Append** only replicate _new_ or _modified_ data.
 This prevents re-fetching data that you have already replicated from a source.
-Going forward, we will call this set of new or updated records the delta.

 In this flavor of incremental, records in the warehouse will never be deleted or mutated.
-A copy of each new or updated records is appended to the data in the warehouse.
-This means you can find multiple copies of the same record twice in the warehouse and will need to de-duplicate them yourself.
-We provided an "at least once" guarantee of replicating each record that is present when the sync runs.
+A copy of each new or updated record is _appended_ to the data in the warehouse.
+This means you can find multiple copies of the same record in the destination warehouse.
+We provide an "at least once" guarantee of replicating each record that is present when the sync runs.

 ## Definitions

 We are going to use the word `cursor` to describe the value used to track whether a record should be replicated in an incremental sync.
 A common example of a `cursor` would be a timestamp from an `updated_at` column in a database table.

-While a `cursor` is the value that is used to determine if a record should be replicated, a `cursor field` is the field or column in the data where that cursor can be found.
-Extending the above example the `updated_at` column in the database would be the `cursor field`.
+While a `cursor` is the _value_ that is used to determine if a record should be replicated, a `cursor field` is the _field_ or _column_ in the data where that cursor can be found.
+Extending the above example, the `updated_at` column in the database would be the `cursor field`.

+We will refer to the set of records that the source identifies as being new or updated as a `delta`.

 ## Rules

-The delta from a sync will be _appended_ to the existing data in the data warehouse.
+As mentioned above, the delta from a sync will be _appended_ to the existing data in the data warehouse.
 Incremental will never delete or mutate existing records.
 Let's walk through a few examples.

 ### Newly Created Record